Effective December 7, 2019

 9.1.
 Personal Data retention.
 Ping Identity will retain Personal Data only as long as reasonably necessary and in accordance with Ping Identity’s retention policy, and only to accomplish the intended purpose for which the Personal Data has been Processed pursuant to this DPA.

 9.2 Return and deletion of Personal Data upon termination.
 When Personal Data is no longer necessary for the purposes set forth in this DPA or at an earlier time as Customer requests in writing, Ping Identity will (i) provide to Customer, in the format and on the media as mutually agreed between the parties, a copy of all or, if specified by Customer, any part of the Personal Data; and/or (ii) delete all, or if specified by the Customer, any part of the Personal Data in Ping Identity’s possession, except for backups and monitoring data which will be deleted per Ping Identity’s data retention policy.
-Any Personal Data that is not immediately deleted will continue to be protected as set forth in this DPA.
+Any Personal Data that is not immediately deleted, or that is incapable of being deleted because it would be unduly burdensome or cost prohibitive, will continue to be protected as set forth in this DPA.

 9.3 Customer’s copy of Personal Data.
 During the term of the Agreement, Ping Identity will provide Customer with the capability to obtain a copy of its Personal Data by way of an API and/or console.
 Upon termination or expiry of the Agreement, and upon request, Ping Identity will provide a reasonable opportunity for Customer to obtain a copy of its Personal Data and delete the same.
 This requirement shall not apply to the extent that Ping Identity is required by Data Protection Laws and Regulations to retain some or all of the Customer Data it has archived on back-up systems, which Ping Identity shall securely isolate and protect from any further processing except to the extent required by Data Protection Laws and Regulations.